How Long Does Spray Paint Take to Dry and Why?

 Ask a physics professor; nothing is ever one hundred percent smooth.
 Everything has a texture (smooth or rough), sometimes you can see it other times you have to touch and feel it.
 Even the softest of the surfaces have a texture to its microscopic level.

 The rule of thumb is, if it is smooth, it’s going to take less long to dry.
 In contrast, if it is rough, the time required will be increased correspondingly.
-The quickest drying happens for painting concrete or brick.

 The drying process is slow for wood because of absorption.
 Cleaning the surface of dirt with the use of a wet rag before applying paint is recommended.

 This discrepancy is also highly dependent on the type of spray paint you’ll be using.
-Experts suggestion is to use high-quality wash-resistant paint.
+Experts' suggestion is to use high-quality, wash-resistant paint.

 Types of Spray Paint Being Used